Early Reading and Phonics

 We believe that learning phonics provides young readers with the most direct route to skilled reading.
 We use Essential Letters and Sounds (ELS) to enable children to begin successfully decoding words using synthetic phonics.
 Phonics is taught daily through whole-class, short and highly interactive sessions and is then reinforced and applied across the curriculum.

-Children begin taking wordless reading books home to develop their speaking and listening skills before moving on to a fully decodable eBook.
-These eBooks are informed by regular assessment and tracking, and are personalised to match their current phonic knowledge.
+Children begin taking wordless reading books home to develop their speaking and listening skills before moving on to a fully decodable book.
+These books are informed by regular assessment and tracking, and are personalised to match their current phonic knowledge.
 They provide direct practice of blending and segmenting with quick success.
 They ensure long term enthusiasm for reading as well as helping children to read with greater accuracy and independence.
-EBooks are allocated every Friday and we ask for eBooks to be read four times across a week for 10 minutes, recognising that this hugely supports our children to become independent readers.
+Books are to be read four times across a week for 10 minutes, recognising that this hugely supports our children to become independent readers.

 Reading Records are provided to all children as a way of communicating between parents/carers and teachers about reading ability as well as advising parents/carers as to how they can support their child at home.